ExpediaGroup/beekeeper/README.md

 # Running Beekeeper

-All the Beekeeper modules are run independently of each other:
+All the Beekeeper modules run independently of each other:

 - `beekeeper-path-cleanup` periodically queries a database for paths to delete and performs deletions.
 - `beekeeper-metadata-cleanup` periodically queries a database for metadata to delete and performs deletions on hive tables, partitions, and s3 paths.